-Are you thinking about moving to the Southeast to retire?
+Are you thinking about retiring in the Southeast?
 While there are certainly fantastic places to call home, some cities might not be best for retirees.

 Here are the worst cities for retirement in the Southeast — and why you might want to consider other options.